Germany's Asmussen seen headed for ECB board

 MARSEILLE, France German deputy finance minister Joerg Asmussen could be proposed as early as Saturday as a replacement for Juergen Stark on the European Central Bank's executive board, with the backing of senior EU officials.

 Asmussen will be at a 2 p.m.
-(8 a.m.
-ET) news conference with German Finance Minister Wolfgang Schaeuble on the sidelines of Group of Eight talks in the French Mediterranean port of Marseille, with Stark's replacement the big issue of the day.
+(1 p.m.
+British time) news conference with German Finance Minister Wolfgang Schaeuble on the sidelines of Group of Eight talks in the French Mediterranean port of Marseille, with Stark's replacement the big issue of the day.

 Sources told Reuters on Friday that Asmussen could be named to replace Stark -- whose resignation revealed a deep split at the ECB over its bond-buying activities -- a choice that looked set to win strong support among euro zone officials.